 Now, let's add the beer.
 Let's open the beer can, and remove about half of the beer from the can.
 You can dispose of the unused beer however you see fit, we have of preferences on the method of disposal!
 Then, add 2 tablespoons of chopped onion, 2 tablespoons of apple cider vinegar, and 3 cloves of minced garlic to the beer.
 Place the beer can on a solid surface, and grab the chicken with a leg in each hand.
 Now, place the bird over the beer can, so that the can is completely inside the cavity of the chicken.

-- Grilling the Beer Can Chicken: Once the beer can is completely inside the cavity of the chicken move both to the grill on the indirect heat in the center of the grill grate.
+Alright, it's time to grill the Beer Can Chicken.
+Move the chicken and beer can to the grill on indirect heat in the center of the grill grate.
 Balance the chicken on its legs and the beer can like a tripod.
-The chicken should be cooked on a medium high indirect heat with the grill lid closed for about 1 hour and 25 minutes or until the juices run clear.
+You want to cook the chicken on a medium high indirect heat, with the grill lid closed, for about 1 hour and 25 minutes, or until the juices run clear.

 And there you have it, my friends!
 The ultimate Beer Can Chicken recipe.
 Don't forget to wait 10 minutes from the time the chicken is removed from the grill to carve it.
 Trust me, this is one chicken recipe that you'll be hooked on forever.
 Enjoy!